dennisppaul/umgebung/README.md

 *Umgebung* is a light-weight C++ environment for small audio and graphics based applications. it is somewhat inspired by [Processing.org](https://processing.org) and the like.

+well, *Umgebung* is actually imitating the [Processing.org](https://processing.org) quite bluntly ( e.g the main application class is called `PApplet` ).

+this project tries to supply a framework that allow to write applications that more or less look like original [Processing.org](https://processing.org) sketches. note the character of this project is that features will be added as they are needed. it might partlu replicate but not fully emulate the original [Processing.org](https://processing.org) environment.

+*Umgebung* may also function as a statement on what is good and valueable about the [Processing.org](https://processing.org) *idiom* while at the same time suggesting to disconnecting it from one specific group, application or project … maybe a bit like markdown in that sense.

 see [DOCUMENTATION](./DOCUMENTATION.md) for usage information.